 Rufus Earl Sellers, age 18

 The Boys’ Brigade was soon accepted into the NC National Guard and Rufus was eventually assigned to Company I, 119th Infantry, 30th “Old Hickory” Division.
+Except for James R. Potter, all from the Boys’ Brigade listed above served in the 119th Infantry.

 Previous posts described training with the 30th Division at Camp Sevier, SC, the transportation to France, and events up to and including the Hindenburg Line assault.